Iris Chang: Public notability and legacy

 Chang's visibility as a public figure increased with her final work, The Chinese in America.
 After her death, she became the subject of tributes from fellow writers.
 Mo Hayder dedicated a novel to her.
 Reporter Richard Rongstad eulogized her as "Iris Chang lit a flame and passed it to others and we should not allow that flame to be extinguished."

-In 2007, the documentary Nanking was dedicated to Chang, as well as the Chinese victims of Nanking.
+In 2007, the documentary Nanking was dedicated to Chang, as well as the Chinese victims of Nanjing.

 "The Man Who Ended History", a story in The Paper Managerie by Ken Liu about uncovering the history of Unit 731, is dedicated to the memory of Chang.

 R.F.
 Kuang's debut novel, The Poppy War, is dedicated to Iris Chang.

-Iris Chang Park in San Jose, that opened in November 2019, is a municipal park dedicated to Chang.
+Iris Chang Park in San Jose, that opened on November 9, 2019 (the 15th anniversary of Iris Chang's death), is a municipal park dedicated to Chang.